Euphorbia tithymaloides: Toxicity

+Uses

-Medicinal usage
+Medicinal

 The root is known to be a powerful emetic.
 A proteolytic enzyme known as pedilanthain can be extracted from the plant's latex, and has been shown in experiments to be effective against intestinal worms and to reduce inflammation when ingested.
 In 1995, a galactose-specific lectin was purified from the plant's latex, and indications are that it might be useful in combatting diabetes mellitus.

 In folk medicine, tea has been brewed from the leaves which has been used to treat asthma, persistent coughing, laryngitis, mouth ulcers, and venereal disease.
 Tea brewed from the root has been used as an abortifacient.
 The latex has been used topically to treat calluses, ear ache, insect stings, ringworm, skin cancer, toothache, umbilical hernias, and warts.
 None of these uses has been scientifically verified as effective.
 In the West Indies, a few drops of the latex is added to milk and used as an emetic.